- Business consultants help companies overcome challenges, increase revenue or grow.

 - Business consultants may charge by the project or the hour, or require daily or monthly retainers.

-Business consultants provide management consulting to help organizations improve performance and efficiency.
+Business consultants provide management consulting to help organizations improve their performance and efficiency.
 These professionals analyze businesses and create solutions while also helping companies meet their goals.
-Business owners should consider hiring business consultants when they need help or perspective on their chosen path or need a catalyst for change in their companies.
+Business owners should consider hiring business consultants when they need help or perspective on their chosen path or a catalyst for change in their companies.

 What does a consultant do?

 There are several reasons business owners should consider hiring consultants.
 Consultants offer a wide range of services, including the following:

 - Identifying problems

 - Initiating change